Course Description

 Textbooks

-This book is the best practical introduction I have found for getting started in R and getting things done in data analysis.
-The author is the chief data scientist as the RStudio company and wrote a huge number of widely used free packages to extend and enrich R. This book follows his philosophy of how to organize data sensibly for analyzing and presenting it.
+This book is the best practical introduction I have found for getting started with R and getting things done in data analysis.
+The author is the chief data scientist as the Posit company and wrote a huge number of widely used free packages to extend and enrich R. This book follows his philosophy of how to organize data sensibly for analyzing and presenting it.

 Class Web Site